-Melissa Nolas is co-Founder and Director of the Children’s Photography Archive; she is a research consultant, writer, and photographer.
+Melissa Nolas is co-Founder and Director of the Children’s Photography Archive; she is a photographer, writer, and researcher.
 A visual sociologist before she even knew what that was, she has been taking photographs since the age of 10 and loves working with children, young people, their teachers, community and youth workers.
 To her role as Director of the CPA, she brings over 20 years’ worth of educational, research and leadership experience gained at a number of UK universities and third sector organisations.
-She has published widely childhood, gender, participation, archives, health, publics and photography, and curated three exhibitions of children’s photography.
+She has published widely on childhood, gender, participation, archives, health, publics and photography, and has curated three exhibitions of children’s photography.

 Christos Varvantakis is a social anthropologist and co-founder of the Children’s Photography Archive.
 As a Senior Partner Manager at Wikimedia Deutschland, his work focuses on open knowledge and the digital commons and to this end he is responsible for bringing together software engineers, communities, and GLAM organisations in the adoption and maintenance of linked open data repositories.
 Prior to joining Wikimedia Deutschland, he worked on a number of international research projects based in German, Greek and UK universities and was the Head of Programming at Ethnofest, the Athens Ethnographic Film Festival.
 He has published widely in visual anthoropology, sociology and childhood and youth studies.